Guidance

 Removal may be organised through formal arrangements with a particular country, or by case-by-case agreements based on individual referrals by TCU.
 Where there are multiple possible safe countries of removal and individual referrals are to be made, they should generally be done simultaneously rather than sequentially, to avoid unnecessary delay in securing agreement for the claimant’s removal.

 It will usually be appropriate to obtain agreement for a person’s removal to a safe third country before a formal inadmissibility decision is made in their case.
-This general approach ensures that only those who are most likely to be removed will receive a decision, thereby managing expectations and decision-making resources.
+This approach ensures that only those who are most likely to be removed will receive a decision, thereby managing expectations and decision-making resources.
 It also enables the inadmissibility decision to be served with the removal decision, thereby mitigating the risk of further delay and cost which might otherwise be seen by sequential legal challenges of each decision.

 Timescales

 There are no rigid timescales within which third countries must agree to admit a person before removal.
-However, the inadmissibility process must not create a lengthy ‘limbo’ position, where a pending decision or delays in removal after a decision mean that a claimant cannot advance their protection claim either in the UK or in a safe third country.
+However, the inadmissibility process must not create a lengthy ‘limbo’ position, where a pending decision or delays in removal after a decision mean that a claimant cannot advance their asylum claim either in the UK or in a safe third country.
+If, taking into account all the circumstances, it is not possible to make an inadmissibility decision or effect removal following an inadmissibility decision within a reasonable period, inadmissibility action must be discontinued, and the person’s claim must be admitted to the asylum process for substantive consideration.

 There will be some cases where a reasonable timescale may be shorter than 6 months, because there are not realistic prospects of effecting removal within a reasonable timescale.
 For example: